• Skip to primary navigation

 The cinnamon bread is pretty sweet and adding a frosting on top was too much for even my sugar lovers.
 Apple butter, while delish, was just lost on this bread and we didn’t like the combination.

-• Gooey brown sugar and cinnamon glaze.
+• Gooey brown sugar and cinnamon glaze gets down into crevices in the bread.

 • It’s coated in butter!!